dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 *   The quality of those manually written mocks is a bit, uh, unpredictable.
 You may see some really polished ones, but you may also see some that were hacked up in a hurry and have all sorts of ad hoc restrictions.
-*   The knowledge you gained from using one mock doesn't transfer to the next one.
+*   The knowledge you gained from using one mock doesn'type transfer to the next one.

 In contrast, Java and Python programmers have some fine mock frameworks (jMock,